taskman57/fir_filter/README.md

 # Script files for Vitis HLS FIR Filter
-This was done with V2023.1
-This project offers a compelling opportunity to explore and apply various optimization strategies, providing a deeper understanding of how these techniques work in practice.
+This was done with V2023.1 and also tested with Vitis HLS v2024.2 This project offers a compelling opportunity to explore and apply various optimization strategies, providing a deeper understanding of how these techniques work in practice.
 Through hands-on experimentation and testing of different solutions, participants can uncover effective ways to balance logical efficiency with optimal performance, making informed decisions to achieve the best possible outcomes.

 ## Project folders: